dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   passes to the SMT solver and turn on randomization in the SMT solver itself.

-  Certain Boogie inputs are unstable in the sense that changes to the input that preserve its meaning may cause the output to change.
+  Certain Boogie inputs cause proof variability in the sense that changes to the input that preserve its meaning may cause the output to change.
 The `-randomSeed` option simulates meaning-preserving changes to the input without requiring the user to actually make those changes.